 Landscape photographer and author, living in the N.W.of England

-My interest in photography began as an extension of my fellwalking pursuits in the Lakes and Dales.
-However, a move to Lytham around 2004 brought me into contact with the shrimprs and fishermen who worked on the River Ribble.
-It seemed important to try record what maybe the final days of shrimping in the nort west of England.
-A livelihood that had dwindled to the point where only three or four traditional shrimpers remained.
+My interest in photography began during 2002 as an extension of fellwalking and mountaineering pursuits in the Lakes and Dales.
+A move to Lytham around 2004 brought me into contact with the shrimpers and fishermen working on the River Ribble.
+It seemed important to try record what maybe the final days of shrimping in the north west of England.
+A livelihood that has dwindled to the point where only three or four traditional shrimpers remain, possibly less post covid.

-More recently I started visihting the Forest Of Bowland AONB.
+More recently I started visiting the Forest Of Bowland AONB.
 An area of moorland in the N.W. located close to where I had been brought up.
-Despite not being so well known as the neighbouring Lakes and Dales national parks, it possesses a unique beauty, and a history dating back to Norman times.
-The impact of which has shaped not only land ownership, but the environment we see today.
+Despite not being so well known as the neighbouring Lakes and Dales national parks, it does possess a unique beauty, and a history dating back to Norman times.
+The impact of which has shaped not only land ownership, but the moorland environment we see today.

 Background to the portfolio

 The U.K. landscape embodies a unique sense of history, one that can be traced back thousands of years.
 Even today there remain visible artifacts, groundwork’s and monuments that have been created by generations of human endeavour .
 There are few landscapes left in the UK that have not been impacted by humans.
 Areas that appear primeaval and natural have infact been shaped by farming and enclosure.
 Even National Parks and perhaps more surprisingly our moorland areas owe much of their appearance to the activity of humans.

 Seeing these impacts and the settings in which they are placed enable us to feel some connection to the past.
 One cant help think back to the lives of the people that created them, and perhaps it is these ancient echos one feels and tries to capture.